-A. Floodway and Floodway Fringe Areas:

-1. Floodway Areas
+- A. Floodway and Floodway Fringe Areas: - 1.
+Floodway Areas

-- a.
-Development within the regulatory floodway, as determined by Section 602, is prohibited unless it has been demonstrated through hydrologic and hydraulic analyses performed in accordance with standard engineering practice by a registered professional engineer certifying that the proposed development will result in no increase in flood levels during the occurrence of the base flood. - b.
-Junkyards and storage facilities for floatable materials, chemicals, explosives, flammable liquids, or other hazardous or toxic materials, are prohibited within the floodway. - 2.
-Floodway Fringe Areas (i.e., special flood hazard areas outside of the floodway) - a.
-All Development All development shall be reasonably safe from flooding and: - i. designed (or modified) and adequately anchored to prevent flotation, collapse, or lateral movement of the structure during the occurrence of the base flood, - ii. constructed with materials resistant to flood damage, - iii. constructed by methods and practices that minimize flood damage, and - iv. constructed with electrical, heating, ventilation, plumbing and air conditioning equipment and other service facilities that are designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding.
+a.
+Development within the regulatory floodway, as determined by § 602, is prohibited unless it has been demonstrated through hydrologic and hydraulic analyses performed in accordance with standard engineering practice by a registered professional engineer certifying that the proposed development will result in no increase in flood levels during the occurrence of the base flood. b.
+Junkyards and storage facilities for floatable materials, chemicals, explosives, flammable liquids, or other hazardous or toxic materials, are prohibited within the floodway.

+2. Floodway Fringe Areas (i.e., special flood hazard areas outside of the floodway).

+All Development - All development shall be reasonably safe from flooding and:

+a.
+Designed (or modified) and adequately anchored to prevent flotation, collapse, or lateral movement of the structure during the occurrence of the base flood.

+b.
+Constructed with materials resistant to flood damage.

+c.
+Constructed by methods and practices that minimize flood damage.

+d.
+Constructed with electrical, heating, ventilation, plumbing and air conditioning equipment and other service facilities that are designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding.